 For some time, we’re looking at an extensive monitor controller to increase our workflow when mixing and mastering audio.
 Also, a high-quality audio interface that won’t be replaced in a few months.
 The Apogee Quartet has it all.
 Oké… It’s an expensive device but it’s understandable for what you pay.

-Build in the USA, aluminium casing, scratchproof displays, perfect usability, QuickTouch buttons, pair 3 sets of monitors go up to 12 inputs and high-quality components.
+Build in the USA, aluminum casing, scratchproof displays, perfect usability, QuickTouch buttons, pair 3 sets of monitors go up to 12 inputs and high-quality components.

 The software works smoothly with the device and we didn’t experience any bugs or crashes with the latest Mac Book Pro and USB-C connectivity.
 The audio quality is great and can be perfectly placed next to your working computer-keyboard while looking flashy at the same time.